steren/labs/CONTRIBUTING.md

 Create a new folder to host the page in the relevant yearly folder. (e.g. use 2025/a-new-post/ for a past named "A new post")

 Add an index.html file that uses the same template as the other pages.
+The <time> should use a date in the YYYY-MM-DD format.

 Generate an icon in svg format named icon.svg in the same folder.
 Generate a social preview image in SVG format named title.svg in the same folder.